caporaso-lab/developing-with-qiime2/_sources/back-matter/glossary.md

   A Directory Format represents a particular layout of a directory that contains files and/or arbitrarily nested sub-directories, and defines how the contents must be structured.

 Distribution
-  A collection of QIIME 2 plugins that are designed to be installed together.
+  A collection of QIIME 2 plugins that are installed together through a single {term}`conda metapackage`.
   These are generally grouped by a theme.
-For example, the Amplicon Distribution provides a collection of plugins for analysis of microbiome amplicon data, while the Shotgun Distribution provides a collection of plugins for analysis of microbiome shotgun metagenomics data.
+For example, the *amplicon distribution* provides a collection of plugins for analysis of microbiome amplicon data, while the *metagenome distribution* provides a collection of plugins for analysis of microbiome shotgun metagenomics data.
   When a distribution is installed, that particular installation of QIIME 2 is an example of a {term}`deployment`.

 File Format